Can You Make Money Selling Avon?

 Representatives are also responsible for return postage to Avon on a returned item.
 Because Avon has their money-back guarantee a representative must honor that return policy.
 As an Avon representative, you can either keep the product, refund the customer, and hope you can resell it, or return the item to Avon, they will re-credit the initial amount due, then you refund your customer and pay the return item fee.

 For example: a pair of sale sandals, priced at $9.99 in the clearance book didn't fit one of my customers.
 Needless to say, that pair of sandals will most likely not resell so I had to return them.
 The return shipping fee was $4.80.
 I only made $2.00 on the sale, (remember 20% of specialty items), so it cost me an additional $2.80 of my money to return that item.
 Close to the same thing happened with a very small Butterfly ring that had to be returned because it was damaged.
 The return fee of $4.80 to return a tiny ring caused me to lose money on that damaged product.

 After a few months, your existing customers now have a cupboard filled with face cream, make-up, and all the fragrances to last them through to the next millennium.

 As time goes by, you must figure out new and inventive ways to get new customers and continually renew your existing customers as your customer base starts to decline.

 AND as your customer base declines, so too, do your profits.

-Know what your getting into when you respond to any work from home opportunity.
+Know what you're getting into when you respond to any work from home opportunity.

-If you think your going to make hundreds of dollars selling AVON, make sure that you have hundreds of customers who will order from you at least every other campaign.
+If you think you're going to make hundreds of dollars selling AVON, make sure that you have hundreds of customers who will order from you at least every other campaign.

 It's all about the numbers and the profit margin, and Avon has those numbers on their side.